 What Are Common Causes of Car and Train Collisions?

-Not only is it difficult for a driver or pedestrian to judge the actual speed at which a train is approaching, most people fail to realize how difficult it is for a speeding train to stop.
+Not only is it difficult for a driver or pedestrian to judge the actual speed at which a train is approaching, but most people also fail to realize how difficult it is for a speeding train to stop.
 This and other factors related to railroad traffic accidents are listed below, including:

 - malfunctioning of warning systems

-- damage to boom gates, flashing lights and warning bells
+- damage to boom gates, flashing lights, and warning bells

 - human error in violating crossing regulations